“Teamship” – The Art of Working Together

 Allan L Mann – Vice President, Operations Reynolds Jet

 Allan Mann’s aviation career, that spans 28 years, started out in the Royal Air Force as a pilot.
-During this time Allan has gained invaluable experience in general aviation, airline, corporate and charter, and has been on many sides of the industry.
+During this time Allan has gained invaluable experience in general aviation, airline, asthma corporate and charter, and has been on many sides of the industry.

 Prior to joining Reynolds Jet in 2008, Allan’s career highlights include the management of two general aviation airports, the running of two FBOs, started a corporate flight department – operating on 5 continents to 60 countries – and has flown aircraft ranging from hot air balloons to Boeing 727s.